Adolfo Bartoli

+Like how the thermodynamics of gas is independent of microscopic details of what gas is, his derivation does not depend on a theory of what light is, such as Maxwell's electromagnetism.
+In contrast, Maxwell predicted radiation pressure directly from his theory of electromagnetism.
+Therefore, radiation pressure was also called "Maxwell-Bartoli pressure".

 Later the radiation pressure played an important role in the work of Albert Einstein in connection with mass–energy equivalence and the photoelectric effect.
 Einstein lived in Pavia at that time (1895), when Bartoli held the Physics chair at the local University.
 However, it is unknown whether Einstein was directly influenced by Bartoli.

 Bartoli died in Pavia in 1896.

+Bartoli's argument for radiation pressure

+Consider a perfectly reflexive piston with a mirror in the middle, and two black bodies connected to two heat baths at its two ends.
+One body is hot at temperature $T_1$, and the other is cold at temperature $T_0$.
+Now, consider the following heat-engine cycle: